TIBCOSoftware/snappy-on-k8s/README.md

 ```

 By default, umbrella chart does not deploy the History server.
 We enable the History server deployment by modifying the
-'values.yaml' file(in the zeppelin-with-spark folder).
+'values.yaml' file.
 We also specify the GCS bucket path created above.
 History server will read spark events from this path.

 ```text
 historyserver: